 Remember, you can always overwrite the default billing rate when you are entering a fee transaction.
-This is done by entering a Rate Code other than "0" in the Fee data entry program or by entering the desired rate in place of the default Rate displayed on the screen.
+This is done by entering a Rate Code other than "0" in the Fee Entry window or by entering the desired rate in place of the default Rate displayed on the screen.

-We recommend using the Timekeeper Rates method (page 10) whenever possible.
+We recommend using the Timekeeper Rates method (page 17) whenever possible.
 This method is the easiest to maintain and requires no additional data entry when adding clients.